CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 weight: 175
 ---

-The features returned by queries can be filtered using the `filter` query parameter with an expression written using the Common Query Language (CQL).
+The features returned by `items` queries can be filtered using the `filter` query parameter with an expression written using the Common Query Language (CQL).
 CQL expressions return a value of `true` or `false`.